hannahmetzler/digital_tools_research/README.md

     * If you want to use the exercise for your own research: think about a project (finished or ongoing) you would like to document and bring the relevant files.

 ## Saving slides as PDF

+These slides will remain online, but if you want to download them anyways:

 Hannah's slides (blue background):
 1. open slides in web browser